Xronier/Xronier.github.io/_pages/portfolio.md

 A bot for the popular x application, Discord.

-{% include gallery id="2" caption="This is a sample gallery to go along with this case study." %}
+{% include gallery id="2" caption="This is a sample gallery to go along with this case study..." %}